 SPECIFIC QUESTIONS ABOUT THE INTRODUCTORY PHYSICS COURSES (APPLIED PHYSICS 50A/B, PHYSICAL SCIENCES 2/3 and 12A/B, AND PHYSICS 15A/B/C, 16, 19):

 - Which of AP50a, PS2, PS12a, 15a, 16, or 19 should I take?

 - Which physics courses satisfy the premed requirements?

-- What benefits do I get from having taken an AP physics course in high school?
+- What benefits do I get from having taken an Advanced Placement physics course in high school?